 I spoke to four Adelaide writing bloggers, Lisa from OzWriter, Nicole from Black Coffee Communications, Tim from Meatbait Media, and Derek from Tonight the Bridge is Blue.
-They’re at different stages of their writing careers and all have different reasons for blogging.
+They’re all at different stages of their writing careers and have different reasons for blogging.

 Why do they do it?

 Lisa and Nicole blog as part of their online and real life writing businesses.
 Professional writers often blog to offer their thoughts and insights into day to day life in the industry.
 Nicole will blog sometimes “just to get things out of my head”, adding that “blogging isn’t one of the biggest business lead generators, but it helps”.
 Tim is a developing writer and promotes his work through his blog.
 Derek writes purely for an outlet and enjoyment.
 Blogging offers writing creatives and professionals alike the opportunity to develop and promote their work by writing for the public.
 Tim says he’d “love for people to find my work and contact me.”
-Some focus on tight content which reflects their business and getting leads to grow their business, and some use theirs to develop and promote their writing craft.
-Some just do it for art.

 How do they do it?

 Blogs technically look the same in your browser but there’s a few ways to make them appear there when you type in the address.
 Nicole uses an interface called WordPress, Lisa is teaching herself how to code directly (an intricate subject in itself).
 Tim uses Wix while Derek uses wordpress.com, )which a bit the same as a Facebook profile).
 Using wordpress.com is less work but has fewer layout and control options.